 It’s been my experience that the right nootropics help me achieve a crystal-clear meditative state.
 And benefits that I can often feel as my brain makes changes in response to meditation.

 From the studies we investigated earlier in this post, we know that meditation increases gray matter, reduces mind-wandering, boosts IQ and executive function, and helps working memory.

 Some of these changes are directly attributable to manipulating brain wave activity during meditation.
 And others depend on brain cell signaling and neuroplasticity needed for increasing gray matter, executive function and working memory.

-Most of the nootropics reviewed here on Nootropics Expert affect each of these functions in our brain.
-Here we’ll touch on a few that we’ve found helpful in supporting meditation.
+Most of the nootropics I have reviewed here on Nootropics Expert® affect each of these functions in your brain.
+Here we’ll touch on a few that I have found helpful in supporting meditation.

 These brain wave patterns closely correlate with your thoughts, ability to think clearly, emotions and your mood.
 And your brain produces four primary brain waves; alpha, beta, delta and theta.